shenwei356/taxonkit/doc/docs/usage.md

     {T}: strain

-When these's no nodes of rank "subspecies" nor "stain", you can switch -S/--pseudo-strain to use the node with lowest rank as subspecies/strain name, if which rank is lower than "species".
+When these's no nodes of rank "subspecies" nor "stain", you can switch on -S/--pseudo-strain to use the node with lowest rank as subspecies/strain name, if which rank is lower than "species".
 This flag affects {t}, {S}, {T}.

 Output format can contains some escape charactors like "\t".

-This command appends reformated lineage to the input line.
-The corresponding TaxIds of reformated lineage can be provided as another column by flag "-t/--show-lineage-taxids".

 Usage:
   taxonkit reformat [flags]